-But in today’s day and age where the Amazon marketplace is vast as ever, your go-to mom-and-pop with a physical storefront has been replaced by an online store — more specifically, an Amazon store.
+In today’s day and age, the Amazon marketplace is your go-to mom-and-pop with a physical storefront that has been replaced by an online store — specifically, an Amazon store.

 People shop on their phones or computers instead of going to the mall to drop by actual brand stores.

 That’s why you’re among today’s countless Amazon sellers and brand owners now, right?

 You might be wondering then what that translates to when it comes to your business.